Chase-Rivera/budget-tracker/README.md

 # budget-tracker
-This a budget tracking app that will work online and offline.
+This is a budget tracking app that will work online and offline.